bowserf/android-dev-challenge-compose-1/README.md

 Moreover, I enjoyed the subject because I could use pictures of my own kittens and the ones of my friends!
 Every one participated in this project!

+Here is [the designed](https://dribbble.com/shots/14973110/attachments/6692558?mode=media) I tried to recreate.
+Thanks to Royal Parvej for this really nice UI!

 ## :camera_flash: Screenshots
 <img src="/results/screenshot_1.png" width="260">&emsp;<img src="/results/screenshot_2.png" width="260">